opsdis/aci-exporter/README.md

 The discovery response can now be used in the prometheus configuration as described in the example file [`prometheus/prometheus_nodes.yml`](prometheus/prometheus_nodes.yml).

+> In the directory `config_node.d` there is a selection of queries that works for node based queries.

 What the service discovery should return can be highly configurable.
 This is both related to the targets and labels returned.